 About me

-I am an incoming (Fall 2025) Assistant Professor in Computer Science at Rutgers University New Brunswick.
+I am an assistant professor in Computer Science at Rutgers University New Brunswick.

 Previously, I was a postdoctoral researcher at UC San Diego advised by Sorin Lerner.
 I completed my PhD in Computer Science at UMass Amherst, where I was advised by Yuriy Brun.
 I received a BS in Math and Computer Science from Harvey Mudd College.